withr/withr.github.io/_posts/2017-01-18-multiprocess-max-number-processess.md

 ---

-I used to scrape web pages on my SDD, because I think saving files on SDD will be fater than on HDD, as many posts said.
+I used to scrape web pages on my SDD, because I think saving files on SDD will be fater than on HDD, like many posts said.
 Recently, I have to save files on my HDD, because the SDD is full, and I feel the saving process is slower, but I have no idea how much it slower.
-So, I designed a test script to compare the time consumed for saving files on SDD vs HDD.
+Therefore, I designed a test script to compare the time consumed for saving files on SDD vs HDD.
 To conduct the test faster, I use the library multiprocessing.
-Many posts said the max number of processes should not bigger than the total number of CPU cores, but what will happen if I set a bigger number of processes?
+Many posts said the max number of processes should no bigger than the total number of CPU cores, but what will happen, if I set a bigger number of processes?

 Here is the result: